aleguma/kronodroid/README.md

   - 41,382 malware samples (240 malware families)
   - 36,755 benign apps.

-## Th raw data set is available (log files, extracted metadata and APKs)
+## The raw data set is available (log files, extracted metadata and APKs)

 Log files and raw data are available from my personal website: https://alegm.com.
 However, given the sensitive nature of the data (malware) the access is controlled and only granted to researchers and for research purposes.
-If you want access, please email me at alejandro.guerra@nyu.edu or mail@alegm.com to provide you personalized credentials for accessing the data files.
+If you want access, please email me at alejandro.guerra@nyu.edu or mail@alegm.com to receive personalized credentials for accessing the whole data set files.

-Please remember to cite the original dataset paper when using any data related to KronoDroid (see below).
+Please remember to cite the original dataset paper when using any data related to KronoDroid (see citation below).
 Thank you so much!

-If you have any issues or requests that I can be of any help with, email me.
+If you have any issues or requests that I can be of any help with, do not hesitate to email me.

 ## Important Information